About Us | SOER

 History

-Sustaining Oklahoma’s Energy Resources (SOER) is a committee under the authority of the Oklahoma Energy Resources Board (OERB).
+Producer Education is a committee under the authority of the Oklahoma Energy Resources Board (OERB).
 Under the OERB, our committees and staff work to provide valuable workshops and roundtables that feature expert speakers from across the nation.
-SOER has added a Research & Technology Subcommittee dedicated to bringing forth emerging technologies through grants.
-We also host the Oklahoma Oil & Gas Expo, now in its 25th year.
+Producer Education has added a Research & Technology Subcommittee dedicated to bringing forth emerging technologies through grants.
+We also host the Oklahoma Oil & Natural Gas Expo, now in its 28th year.

-Both SOER and the OERB are champions for and funded by the people of Oklahoma Oil & Natural Gas.
+Both Producer Education and the OERB are champions for and funded by the people of Oklahoma Oil & Natural Gas.
 By merging the two, the missions of both have been enhanced.
-SOER is a proud supporter of Oklahoma’s oil and natural gas industry and is leveraging this merger into new opportunities for producers and royalty owners.
+Producer Education is a proud supporter of Oklahoma’s oil and natural gas industry and is leveraging this merger into new opportunities for producers and royalty owners.

 person at the top of the stairs looking at a large tank